-This workshop teaches you to think dramaturgically about the world of the play, holistically about the target audience’s needs, and use that foundation to prepare your organization to design universally.
+CIW teaches you to think dramaturgically about the world your event builds, holistically about the target audience’s needs, and use that foundation to prepare your organization to design universally.
 Each workshop is individually tailored to your organization’s industry and goals.

 Workshop fees offered on a sliding scale.
 Please contact us for more information.